-As I was being interviewed it was clear that he knew much more about the Neurophysiologic Disorder (NPD) principles than most.
-Yet he had not been exposed to the concept.
-I began to ask him a couple of questions, as he indicated that the tinnitus was no longer a problem.
+As the interview progressed, it was clear that he knew much more about the DOC principles than most.
+Yet he had not been exposed to the concepts.
+I began to ask him a couple of questions, since he indicated that the tinnitus was no longer a problem.

-The intent of the DOC project is to create a nervous system shift into a more enjoyable and functional place.
-The more you fight and try to “fix” your symptoms the stronger they will become since your nervous system will develop wherever you place its attention.
+One of the intents of the DOC project is to create a nervous system shift from fired up circuits to more pleasurable areas.
+The more you fight and try to “fix” your symptoms the stronger they will become since your nervous system will develop wherever you place your attention.
 You will also become worn out similar to an insect being trapped in a spider web.
-As he quit reacting to the signal from his ears his nervous system shifted into different place.
-Eventually the pathways became less functional and he experienced relief.
-We also now know that as you are able to relax that your sensitivity of nerves improves and you will experience less unpleasant symptoms throughout your body.
+As he quit reacting to the signal from his ears his nervous system shifted.
+Eventually his brain become less sensitized and he experienced relief.

 He went a step further and somehow embraced his tinnitus.
 Viktor Frankl tells a similar, more intense story.
 His book is titled Man’s Search for Meaning.
 He was a Jewish psychiatrist who survived the concentration camps but lost several immediate family members.
 Somehow in the midst of indescribable suffering he felt it was important not only to find one’s purpose in life, but also to find meaning in suffering.
 He was able to accomplish this while in the camps.
 Many, if not most, survivors did not do that well after the camps.
 They understandably had severe PTSD.
 I have had many patients tell of their parents’ lives after the ordeal and it is often dismal.
 Viktor Frankl not only survived, he thrived and went on to a prestigious academic career.

 Remember that in the big picture of life stress is not the problem.
-It is how you choose to react to it.
-It is only by letting go, and possibly embracing your adversities, will you be able to move past your pain into a full and rich life.
+It’s how you choose to react to it.
+It’s only by letting go, and possibly embracing your adversities, will you be able to move past your pain into a full and rich life.
 What is your choice?